claflico/alpine-nominatim/README.md

 | `POSTGRES_SYNCHRONOUS_COMMIT="off"`           | Nominatim install docs suggests off                                                           |
 | `POSTGRES_WORK_MEM="50MB"`                    | Nominatim install docs suggests 50MB                                                          |

+## WARNINGS

+- Depending upon the size of import file you might get the following postgresql error during import: "could not resize shared memory segment".
+You can resolve this by adding `--shm-size=1g` to your run command or adding a tempfs volume in your docker-compose.yml file.
+See example in repo.

 ## TODO

 - Test connectivity to external postgresql database server.
 - Add Planet PDF update capability.
 - Resolve Nominatim Flatnode_File issue.
+- Verify scheduled updates actually run.